aws/aws-toolkit-vscode/README.quickstart.vscode.md

 # <a id="top"></a>AWS Toolkit

-AWS Toolkit is an extension for Visual Studio Code that enables you to interact with [Amazon Web Services (AWS)](https://aws.amazon.com/what-is-aws/).
+The AWS Toolkit extension for Visual Studio Code enables you to interact with [Amazon Web Services (AWS)](https://aws.amazon.com/what-is-aws/).
-See the [AWS Toolkit for Visual Studio Code user guide](https://docs.aws.amazon.com/console/toolkit-for-vscode/welcome) for complete documentation.
+See the [user guide](https://docs.aws.amazon.com/console/toolkit-for-vscode/welcome) for complete documentation.

-See [Setup](#additional-setup-steps) for installation requirements, or [Get help](#get-help) for support.
+Try the [AWS Code Sample Catalog](https://docs.aws.amazon.com/code-samples/latest/catalog/welcome.html) to start coding with the AWS SDK.

+See [Setup](#additional-setup-steps) for prerequisites.
+If you run into a problem, try [support](#get-help).

 # <a id="features"></a>Features